On this page

 Ask any person whether they would have spent time online to find and complete online surveys, a few years earlier.
 I’m sure the answer would have been an emphatic “no”.

-As a result of digital marketing, all consumer companies are now in stiff competition to steal a march over one another by creating and launching innovative products.
+As a result of digital marketing, all consumer companies are now in stiff competition to steal a march over one another by creating and launching innovative products and leveraging marketing technologies.
 And doing so requires consumer feedback.
 Hence, they have online surveys targeting consumers created through software such as quiz software.
 Consumers are more than willing to participate in online surveys or write product reviews as market research companies reward their efforts with cash or free shopping coupons from top brands.

 Brace For More Changes